necusjz/p/_posts/Design-a-URL-Shortener.md

 - Once you get the longURL, perform the URL redirect.

 ## Step 3 - Design deep dive
 Up until now, we have discussed the high-level design of URL shortening and URL redirecting.
-In this section, we dive deep into the following: Data model, hash function, URL shortening and URL redirecting.
+In this section, we dive deep into the following: data model, hash function, URL shortening and URL redirecting.

 ### Data model
 In the high-level design, everything is stored in a hash table.
 This is a good starting point; however, this approach is not feasible for real-world systems as memory resources are limited and expensive.
 A better option is to store <shortURL, longURL> mapping in a relational database.
 Figure 4 shows a simple database table design.
 The simplified version of the table contains 3 columns: id, shortURL, longURL.